cijerezg/MLSP/README.md

 There are four modules to our implementation.

 - `models` In this module, the neural network architectures are defined.
 - `utilities` As the name suggests, it contain various useful functions.
-The most notable one is that the hyperparameters are passed to the `hyper_arams` class inside `utils.py`.
+The most notable one is that the hyperparameters are passed to the `hyper_params` class inside `utils.py`.
 To try different lengths, go to the function `vae_hrchy_config` and modify it there directly.
 - `offline` This module sets the training of the offline models.
 - `rl` This module sets the training of online models.
 It contains two scripts. `sampler.py`, which runs the policies on the environment and prepares the data, and `agent.py` which uses the data to compute the losses and apply the gradients to update the online models.